 Continuous Shutter Mode Description Normal Speed (Normal-speed Continuous Shutter) Continually records images until memory becomes full.
-High Speed (High-speed Continuous Shutter) Continuously records at approximately seven images per second.
-Images can be recorded until memory is full.
+High Speed (High-speed Continuous Shutter) Continually records images at a speed that is faster than Normal-speed Continuous Shutter, until memory becomes full.
 Image size is fixed at 2M (1600 × 1200 pixels).
-Continuous recording speed using a SanDisk Extreme III 2.0GB SD card after it is formatted by the camera.
-(SanDisk and SanDisk Extreme are registered trademarks of the SanDisk Corporation.)
 Flash Cont.
 (Flash Continuous Shutter) Use this mode to record up to three consecutive images, firing the flash for each one.

-Continuous Shutter Mode Description Zoom Cont.
+Zoom Cont.
 (Zoom Continuous Shutter) In this mode, you select an area on the monitor screen with a selection boundary.
 Then when you press the shutter button, the camera records the monitor screen image and the area enclosed in the selection boundary, digitally zoomed to twice its normal size.